Irwin Mitchell Secure Funds For More People Subjected To Sexual And Physical Abuse

 “They have shown great bravery in reporting what happened to them.
 While nothing can ever make up for the abuse they suffered, we hope these vital funds will allow them to access the counselling and other support they require to try and look to the future.

 “It’s vital that survivors of abuse don’t suffer in silence.
 We hope survivors will be comforted by the knowledge that the local authority will treat their complaints with the utmost sensitivity and seriousness.”
-Peter Lorence - Associate Solicitor
+Peter Lorence - Senior Associate Solicitor

 Lambeth Council abuse redress scheme